Payments to social care workers

 Reimbursement to employers

 If an employer has paid out a sum of money to top up the income of an eligible worker to their expected income, that employer is entitled to seek reimbursement of that amount from the Fund.
 In order to make a claim, an employer must verify that all the criteria (section 4) have been met.
 This amount may be reclaimed via the Health and Social Care Mobilisation Plans or monthly local authority return.
+Employers should request a claim form from the local authority or Integration Authority that commissions their service.

 An employer is not entitled to seek the reimbursement of any costs from the Fund where they have received any payments or funding from a public body for that amount.